gtraiano/movierama-vanilla/README.md

 The main flow was to either have the template HTML code stored as a string for simple/static templates, or have functions generating the template string when external data dependecy was involved.

-Element reactivity was achieved by merely manipulating custom elements' tree and replacing stale elements and with fresh ones generated from updated data.
+Element reactivity was achieved by merely manipulating custom elements' tree and replacing/adding to stale elements fresh ones generated from updated data.

 ### Components
 ### **`<search-bar>`**